deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Shh."

 Byron took a moment to survey the crew of BGEV-8, assorted board members and department heads, and cleared his throat.
 "Been a development." he croaked, and cleared his throat again.
-“This, uh… this planning session is cancelled.
+"This, uh… this planning session is cancelled.
 I'll let you know personally when we reschedule.
-For now, uh...”
+For now, uh…"

 He coughed.
 "Rachael.
 Recall GEV-9 and GEV-10.
 Tell them under no circumstances are they to use their jump drives---they've got to come back the old-fashioned way."